 2. The list of attachments and schedules belong to a specific EXPRESSION., so references to ExpressionComponents is specific of the expression level.

 3. Yet the specific Manifestation that is the Akoma Ntoso XML format uses an XML-based syntax to refer to ExpressionComponents, and associate them to the corresponding ManifestationComponents containing the appropriate content.
-Therefore within XML files the URI/IRI of the Manifestation must be used to refer to all components, including the main document, all attachments and all schedules.
+Therefore, within XML files the URI/IRI of the Manifestation must be used to refer to all components, including the main document, all attachments and all schedules.

 4. Multimedia fragments within an XML manifestation (e.g., a drawing, a schema, a map, etc.) do not exist as independent ExpressionComponents, as they are only a part of some ExpressionComponents (even when they are the only part).
-In fact they are only ManifestationComponents, and as such are referred to in object and img elements with the appropriate ManifestationComponents URI.
+In fact, they are only ManifestationComponents, and as such are referred to in object and img elements with the appropriate ManifestationComponents URI.
 Even if the same multimedia content appears in different parts of the content of a Manifestation, each instance of that content must correspond to a different ManifestationComponent, and must be considered independently of the other.

 5. It is an Item-level decision, once ascertained that the content is exactly identical, to provide space-saving policies by storing only one copy of the multimedia content.
 This Item-level decision has no impact on references and names, which are still individually different from each other.